-Goodwill and indefinite useful life intangibles acquired in a business combination is allocated at acquisition to the Cash Generating Unit ('CGU') that is expected to benefit from that business combination.
+Goodwill and indefinite useful life intangibles ('Brands') acquired in a business combination is allocated at acquisition to the Cash Generating Unit ('CGU') that is expected to benefit from that business combination.
 Goodwill represents expected economic benefits from the business combination including the future growth of the operations, synergies expected from supply chain and logistics, reduction of cost, silver leasing programs and access to global market and network.
-The impairment testing for Goodwill is carried out annually.
-The carrying amount of goodwill has been allocated to the Ethylene Glycol (EG) CGU.
+The carrying amount of goodwill and brands has been allocated to the Ethylene Glycol (EG) CGU at subsidiaries of Equate Group.
 The recoverable amount of this cash-generating unit is determined based on a value in use calculation which uses cash flow projections based on future production volume increases, financial budgets, market prices, and the industry supply demand balance of glycol as reviewed by the directors.
+The fair value measurement was categorized as a Level 3 fair value based on the inputs in the valuation technique used

-The Reporting Entity tests goodwill annually for impairment or more frequently if there are indications that goodwill might be impaired.
+The Reporting Entity tests goodwill and brands annually for impairment or more frequently if there are indications that goodwill or brand might be impaired.